telerik/maui-docs/controls/combobox/editmode-and-search.md

 > Searching can be performed when `IsEditable` is `true`.
 > The ComboBox `DisplayMemberPath` property must be set when binding to complex objects.
 Also, when `IsEditable` is `true`, the `SearchTextPath` property must be set.

-If you want the text to be highlighted when using custom ItemTemplate, you have to add a `RadHighlightLabel` inside the ItemTemplate.
+If you want the text to be highlighted when using a custom `ItemTemplate`, you have to add a `RadHighlightLabel` inside the `ItemTemplate`.

 Here is the XAML definition of the ComboBox with `RadHighlightLabel` inside the `ItemTemplate`: